ReSwift/ReSwift-Recorder/README.md

 ⚠️ **Proof of concept.
 Needs a lot of love!** ⚠️

-A recording store for [Swift Flow](https://github.com/Swift-Flow/Swift-Flow).
-Enables hot-reloading and time travel for Swift Flow apps.
+A recording store for [ReSwift](https://github.com/ReSwift/ReSwift).
+Enables hot-reloading and time travel for ReSwift apps.

-#About Swift Flow Recorder
+#About ReSwiftRecorder

-Swift Flow Recorder is an extension for Swift Flow that allows developers to record and replay actions.
-Swift Flow Recorder supports serializing these actions to disk, which allows to replay recorded sessions and to restart apps at the point you left them off.
+ReSwiftRecorder is an extension for ReSwift that allows developers to record and replay actions.
+ReSwiftRecorder supports serializing these actions to disk, which allows to replay recorded sessions and to restart apps at the point you left them off.

 This is especially useful during development.
 If you run into a crash, while recording, you now have a recorded JSON file with all the actions needed to reproduce crash.
 If you restart your app with this recorded session, it will crash in exactly the same way every single time - this allows you to fix the underlying issue without manually navigating through the app over and over again.